-Note and indicate statistical significant at (0.001), (0.01) and (0.05) respectively
+Note and indicate statistically significant at (0.001), (0.01) and (0.05) respectively

 According to the research, most intervention factors on farmers' attitudes were high seed cost, access to knowledge, low rice price in markets, cost of production and machinery to solve labors scarcity problems.
 This study highlighted that the clear policy implication for enhancement of hybrid rice in Myanmar.
 Create opportunity to access micro finance and encourage to private sector to do the service providers and also market linkages are urgently needed.
-Hybrid rice seed Co.ltds have more intention to quality seed and contract farming with other associated partners and farmers prefer to Public Private Partnership (PPP) approach.
+Hybrid rice seed Co.
+Ltds have more intention to quality seed and contract farming with other associated partners and farmers prefer to Public Private Partnership (PPP) approach.
 To get the key knowledge for farmers, extension organization need to persuade by changing the effective communication with training using practical design and participatory approach manner to farmers' attitudes change, effective and efficient training are needed to understand.

 Author is extremely thanks to Nay Pyi Taw Department of Agriculture and extension agents who assist to data collection time.
-And also I would like acknowledge to rice growing farmers for providing their times and share their opinions to conduct this study.
+And also I would like to acknowledge to rice growing farmers for providing their times and share their opinions to conduct this study.

-Annual Report, DOA.
-2015.
-Department of Agriculture, Ministry of Agriculture, Livestock and Irrigation.
-Bendar, A., and Levie, W. H. 1993.
+Bendar, A. and Levie, W.H.
+1993.
 Attitude-change principle.